config generation script #37

 no, grading is handled by

-basically what TA needs to do is to determine the stages for
+go-judgeandjoj3basically what TA needs to do is to determine the stages for

-, during the process memory and cpu time is limited, etc. so a tool is needed to simplify TA's work, such that they don't need to write toml themselves, instead they inputthen we generate
+joj3to run, e.g. first compile, then healthcheck, then send togo-judge, during the process memory and cpu time is limited, etc. so a tool is needed to simplify TA's work, such that they don't need to write toml themselves, instead they inputthen we generate

 There is no need to change the content of demo.yaml.
 It just checkouts the repo and runs two commands.